-In 1938 he escaped from Vienna with the help of associates and, ironically, helped by a sympathetic Nazi commissar who shielded Freud’s bank accounts and secured the Int’l Psychological Association library.
+In 1938 he escaped from Vienna with the help of associates and, ironically, helped by a sympathetic Nazi commissar who shielded Freud’s bank accounts and secured the International Psychological Association’s library.
 Freud continued to suffer from painful cancer of the jaw while living in London.
 Freud committed suicide with the assistance of his personal physician who provided a lethal dose of morphine in September of 1939.
 It was an assisted suicide.
+(Wikipedia)

 What can we learn from the tragic life and legacy of Sigmund Freud?
 His sex motive based theories of neurosis gave great momentum to the free sex, cast off repression attitude that became rampant in the generations after him.
 We see the evidence all around us that rejection of the Bible’s teaching on sexuality brings a cascade of social problems.
 By one count there are over thirty sexually transmitted diseases wreaking havoc on human health.
 One STD, called HPV causes cancer of the uterus and cervix.
 Out of wedlock births result in single motherhood and absent fathers.
 Most of the men in our prisons are from broken homes.

 God has offered a way back and it’s called salvation.
 Jesus Christ, the promised Messiah of Israel, came in fulfillment of over three hundred messianic prophecies written in the Old Testament hundreds of years before His birth.
 The prophecies foretold that Christ would suffer and die, taking upon Himself the punishment we deserved because of our sins and that He would rise from the dead to offer forgiveness and eternal life to all who call upon Him.
-Turn to Christ today to receive forgiveness of sins!
+I invite you to turn to Christ today to receive forgiveness of sins.